cossacklabs/themis/README.md

 # Themis 0.9

-Themis is a high-level cryptographic services library.
+Themis is a high-level cryptographic services library: a library providing easy to use, highly abstracted set of functions to solve real-world security problems.
+We would like you to focus on building your software with security taken care of by cryptographers, instead of scrupulously assembling building blocks into cryptosystems yourself, resolving implementations, platform availability, vulnerabilities and performance constraints yourself.

 Themis was designed to provide complicated cryptosystems in easy-to-use infrastructure, suitable for modern rapid development.
 It is open source, Apache 2 Licensed.

 Themis is set to provide a wide set of instruments, three main of which are being present in current, 0.9 release: